 1. Should I Buy an RV?

-Owning an RV certainly has its advantages and disadvantages and you should read our article called The Pros and Cons of Owning an RV for details.
+Owning an RV certainly has its advantages and disadvantages and you should read our article called Full Time RV Costs to Consider for details.
 But if you think you will use your RV for more than 30 days a year it is worth considering purchasing one.
 But you also should be sure you would enjoy most of the Pros listed above.
 Many of the benefits of owning an RV are not financial, but intangible and personal in nature.